NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP12: Integrating OWASP ZAP for DAST in our AWS DevSecOps Pipeline.md

 Let's go through the steps to integrate OWASP ZAP in our AWS DevSecOps pipeline.

 ### 1. Update buildspec.yml
-Open the buildspec.yml file in your AWS CodeCommit repository and add the following code, so your buildspec.yml file should look something like this:
+Open the buildspec.yml file in your AWS CodeCommit repository and replace the code, so your buildspec.yml file should look something like this:
 ```yaml
 version: 0.1
 phases: